-The Physical Therapist Assistant program at River Valley Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone (703) 706-3245; email: accreditation@apta.org; website: http://www.capteonline.org.
-If needing to contact the program/institution directly, please call 603.542.7744 extension 5419 or email lclute@ccsnh.edu.
+The Physical Therapist Assistant program at River Valley Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone (703) 706-3245; email: accreditation@apta.org; or use this website link.
+If needing to contact the program/institution directly, please email kboyle@ccsnh.edu.

-Wait List:
+Wait List

-Completed applications received after the class is filled will be added to the wait list in case a current student changes her/his mind.
-Applicants who were not accepted for the current year but who are interested in the PTA program for the next year must fill out a new application to the college, declaring interest in the PTA program for the following year or can request that the Admissions Office roll over their file to the following year.
+Completed applications received after the class is filled will be added to the wait list in case a current student has a change of plan.

+Applicants who were not accepted for the current year but who are interested in the PTA program for the next year must fill out a new application to the college, declaring interest in the PTA program for the following year.
+Alternately, applicants can request that the Admissions Office roll their file over to the following year.

-Those applicants on the wait list or who apply again for fall 2021 might consider taking some courses in the meantime.
+Those applicants on the wait list or those who apply again for Fall 2022 might consider taking some courses in the meantime.
 There are seven liberal arts courses in the PTA program (see list below).
 Applicants who do not have these college level liberal arts courses already under their belts (with grade of C or higher) might consider taking one/some/all of these ahead of time:

 - College level Math (Statistics suggested)

-- Anatomy and Physiology I (must have a face-to-face lab)
+- Anatomy and Physiology I (usually must have a face-to-face lab)

-- Anatomy and Physiology II (must have a face-to-face lab)
+- Anatomy and Physiology II (usually must have a face-to-face lab)

 - English Composition I

 - Introduction to Psychology

 - Human Development

 - one 3-credit course in Humanities (e.g. History or Philosophy), or Fine Arts (e.g. Introduction to Art, Introduction to Dance, etc.). or a world language (e.g. Spanish, Sign Language, etc.).